Skip to content

 The First Perk: Videos’ Value Proposition

-Videos are content marketer’s best friend because they are extremely versatile.
-One video can be used, cut, manipulated in numerous ways to be posted several times.
+Videos are content marketers’ best friend because they are extremely versatile.
+One video can be used, cut, and manipulated in numerous ways to be posted several times.

 • Long and short formats: Whether they were six-second videos or one-hour documentaries, each type has its audience and platform.
 Businesses can even use a long video as a series of posts.
-They, too, can create a short 30 seconds to the one-minute teaser that summarises the content of the video.
+They, too, can create a short 30-second to one-minute teaser that summarises the content of the video.

 • Posting the videos inside other video content types: yes, that sentence is correct.
 Smart business owners make the best out of their video content by re-posting the videos created inside a webinar or a vlogging episode.